Photo by Mary Jane Adams

 We divide our time between hands-on scientific expeditions to explore and document the Phoenix Islands’ incredible biodiversity and policy work to help preserve this region.

 In 2006, the New England Aquarium led the charge to protect the Phoenix Islands and their pristine reefs.
-Today, the Phoenix Islands Protected Area is the one of the world’s largest marine protected areas, and is safe from the threats of commercial fishing and habitat destruction.
+Today, the Phoenix Islands Protected Area is the one of the world’s largest marine protected areas.